davidcole1340/espEVSE/README.md

-# avrEVSE
+# espEVSE

-> Open-source Electric Vehicle Supply Equipment built on AVR by ATMEL
+> Open-source Electric Vehicle Supply Equipment built on the ESP32 platform by Espressif.